Introduction

 "meta": {

 The meta key is used to provide context for the contents of the data key.
 For example, list customers.
-These list API methods share a common structure and accept, at a minimum, the following three parameters: per_page
+These list API methods share a common structure and accept, at a minimum, the following five parameters: has_next_page

 .
 The meta key will then contain an object with the following attributes: